bamarni/ticketfile/README.md

 	}
 }
 ```
-The following command would convert a Ticketfile into ESC/POS commands :
+The following command would convert a Ticketfile into ESC/POS commands and send them to a printer :

     program < /path/to/ticketfile > /path/to/device

-*This is just a simple example, in case of a parsing error it would already have started to print the receipt before failing.
-To avoid this you could use a [buffered writer](https://golang.org/pkg/bufio/#Writer) and only flush when no error occured.*

 ## Contributing